fwill22/acebook/README.md

 - [ ]  React to posts with specific emojis
 - [x] Activate dark mode

-## How to deploy on Heroku

-1. Push to Github
-2. And thats it!
-Auto deploy is enabled on Heroku.
-Just make sure to log out, close the page, open the page and log back in.

-# Common debugging

-# bundle install failed when deploying Heroku

-1. Run 'bundle lock --add-platform x86_64-linux'.
-Heroku runs on linux.
-When adding this into your Gemlock it allows Heroku to use your code.
-2. Run 'bundle lock --add-platform ruby'
-3. Push changes

 <br>

 ## How to install and run